AlexanderTsarapkine/AlexanderTsarapkine/README.md

 -->

 - 🧑‍🎓 I'm a 2B Computer Engineering Student at The University of Waterloo
-- 💻 Starting Software Developer Co-op at PointClickCare in Winter 2024
+- 💻 Incoming Software Engineer co-op at PointClickCare starting Winter 2024
 <!-- - 🔭 Currently looking for an intership for Winter 2024